MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-messages.md

 - On the main page of the message center, select a message, and then select **Dismiss** above the list of messages.

-- Open the message, and then select dismiss **Dismiss** at the bottom of the message.
+- Open the message, and then select **Dismiss** at the bottom of the message.

 Need to get a dismissed message back?
 No problem.

 1. Select the **Dismissed messages** tab at the top of the Message center.
 A list of dismissed messages appears.

 2. Select the message, select **Restore**, and the message is restored to active messages.

 ### Use the old admin center to dismiss a message